INFO-ESIPE/note-taking/ESIPE/Semestre 3/Java/01 - Fundamentals/01 - Fundamentals.md

 ```

-The only big issue that remains here concerns our implementation.
-The class' properties can be final
+The only big issue that remains here is about our implementation.
+The class' properties can (and should) be final here.
 	*it is always a good practice to define all of our fields as final, and remove it later on if we realise we can not keep it immutable.
 In this case, the teacher name will not be changed after it was defined, and the collection remains the same (we modify it obviously, but don't REASSIGN a new collection)*

-Furthermore, we could use an `HashSet` instead of a List (which avoids us duplicate students issue).
+Furthermore, we could use an `HashSet` instead of a List (which avoids duplicate students issue).

 Let's fix all of this:
 ```java